hypherionmc/fdd-docs/installation/empty-config.md

     serverStopped = true
     #Should the chat be relayed
     playerMessages = true
+    #Should discord messages be relayed to Minecraft
+    discordMessages = true
     #Should Player Join messages be posted
     playerJoin = true
     #Should Player Leave messages be posted